Nigeria national football team: 2024

+2025

 Coaching staff

-The Current Nigerian Super Eagles managerial staff is made up of a technical adviser who serves as the coach in charge of full international matches and a chief coach who serves as the first assistant coach.
-The Second Assistant coach is in charge of the home-based Super Eagles as well as the CHAN tournament and other home based competitions.
-Other positions also include the technical assistants and the goalkeeper trainer.
+The current Nigerian (Super Eagles) managerial staff is made up of a technical adviser who serves as the coach in charge of full international matches and a chief coach who serves as the first assistant coach.
+The second assistant coach is in charge of the home-based team as well as the CHAN tournament and other home based competitions.
+Other positions also include the technical assistant and the goalkeeper trainer.